 Every organization talks about engagement and empowerment.
 But do they really mean it?
 Employee engagement is the extent to which employees feel passionate about their jobs, are committed to the organization, and put discretionary effort into their work.
 Can we have engagement without new ideas and problem-solving?
 I do not think so.
 Employee empowerment is the cascading decision making and the ability to actually improve things closest to where the work happens.

 Customer Lead Time can be defined as the time it takes from the instant an order is made by a customer, till the moment it reaches the hand of the customer.
-It is a measure of customer service and a measure of competitive advantage, in particular in combination with inventory turns and first pass yield.
+It is a measure of customer service and a measure of competitive advantage, in particular in combination with inventory turns and first-pass yield.
 Lead Time is an important factor for customer satisfaction.
-If Customer Lead Time is less than: Material Lead Times, Production Lead Times, or Cumulative Lead Times it will result in the holding of inventory within the supply chain at some or all points.
-Everything else equal, the organization that can respond the fastest to a customer demand will win in the long run.
-It is a good mental model to consider how the Uber’s and the Spotify’s of the world have changed the model for Lead Time and WIP.
+If Customer Lead Time is less than Material Lead Times, Production Lead Times, or Cumulative Lead Times it will result in the holding of inventory within the supply chain at some or all points.
+Everything else equal, the organization that can respond the fastest to customer demand will win in the long run.
+It is a good mental model to consider how the Ubers and Spotifys of the world have changed the model for Lead Time and WIP.

 Overall customer lead time is the elapsed time from the placement of a customer to the actual receipt of the order by the customer (assuming complete, accurate, and meeting quality expectations).
 For most manufacturing companies it is measured in days or weeks.

-The Hidden Factory is the set of activity (or activities) in the process that result in reduction of quality or efficiency of a business process or manufacturing department, and is not known to managers or others seeking to improve the process.
+The Hidden Factory is the set of activities (or activities) in the process that result in the reduction of quality or efficiency of a business process or manufacturing department and is not known to managers or others seeking to improve the process.
 These wastes rob from the ability to produce and deliver.
-They are unseen costs that are many time accepted as the cost of doing business.
+They are unseen costs that are, many times, accepted as the cost of doing business.

 We have found the best way to measure the hidden factory is through value stream analysis and lean accounting.
 Modeling the current state and then stripping out the waste you can determine the approximate amount of capacity that can be gained.
 From here you develop the future state lean P&L.

 Why it’s important: The hidden capacity of the organization represent the latent capability within an organization to produce more with what it has (people, space, equipment).
-From a financial perspective this provides the potential for large improvement to both the P&L and Balance Sheet.
-This is best demonstrated by working through the prospect of delivering say 15% more revenue with the people, space and process equipment your already have.
+From a financial perspective, this provides the potential for large improvement to both the P&L and Balance Sheet.
+This is best demonstrated by working through the prospect of delivering say 15% more revenue with the people, space, and process equipment you already have.
 Consider what this would do to your bottom-line results and cash flow.